Modified Fasting 101: The Ultimate Beginner’s Guide

 I recommend including 13 grams of protein, four times per day, during the fast, as well as good omega fatty acids from flaxseed or hemp seed.
 You may wish to include raw greens, plus steamed vegetables or a piece of fruit.
 Your total intake of calories should not exceed 800 calories daily to stay within what is known, from the published clinical research, to support the benefits of fasting while still eating.

 If you plan your own menu for a modified fast, take special care to include plenty of micronutrients from organic sources.

-Or, use the Flash Fast kit, which has all the food you’ll need for three days (and allows for unlimited greens blended into your shakes, or eaten without oils added, and some non-starchy veggies or one serving of fruit is also allowable as additions, keeping you under 800 calories).
+You can also use the Flash Fast kit, which has all the food you’ll need for three days (and allows for unlimited greens blended into your shakes, or eaten without oils added, and some non-starchy veggies or one serving of fruit is also allowable as additions, keeping you under 800 calories).

-As of this time, no one has done a study to prove or disprove that men can eat more than women during modified fasting, and still gain all the autophagic and ketotic health benefits.
+As of this time, no one has done a study to prove or disprove that men can eat more than women during modified fasting and still gain all the autophagic and ketotic health benefits.
 So, to be true to the published studies, I can say only 800 calories or fewer for both genders.
 If I learn of any new evidence that men can follow different guidelines than that, I will update this blog post.

 Don’t compromise your results by drinking caffeine or coffee (even decaf coffee) during your modified fast.
 Not only is coffee dehydrating, but it’s incredibly acidic and can undermine your results significantly.

 You’ll also want to eliminate alcohol from your diet during the fast, since it will tax your liver and make it harder to flush toxins and fat stores.

 Yes!
 Most people find that they prefer workouts that are lighter or less intense while fasting, but you should feel free to listen to your body and stay as active as you wish.
 If your body tells you to slow down a little, be willing to respond accordingly — after all, you’re doing a lot of unseen work during your fast!